 One of Evan’s early creations made it online and his work started to generate significant buzz on social media.
 Upon the recommendation of a family friend and fellow artist, Evan applied to The Artist Project - "Toronto's favourite Art Fair".
 Some months later, Evan’s father, reading the fine print of his son’s acceptance letter, wasn’t sure if the organizers knew that Evan was only 12 years old.
 Being told that the jury “didn’t know his age but loved his work,” Evan and his father packed up and made the trek to Toronto.

-Being the youngest artist to display at the Artist Project, Evan’s story was featured on national media appearing in NUVO magazine and on Canada AM.
+Being the youngest artist to display at the Artist Project, Evan’s story was featured on national media appearing in NUVO magazine, Canada AM, and CBC.

 While the main emphasis for Evan is being “in the moment” while painting, his art now appears in the private collections of those living in Europe, the US and Canada.
 Evan’s art has also raised significant funds for various charities, including the United Way, the University Hospitals Kingston Foundation and VibeArts.